AkoZ/ganbreeder/README.md

 ```

 pour memoire:
-* This code was made in a weekend and hasn't been cleaned up or documented yet.
-There are also improvements to make to scalability.
+* There are also improvements to make to scalability.
-* It is also inspired by an earlier project of mine [Facebook Graffiti](http://www.joelsimon.net/facebook-graffiti.html) which demonstrated the creative capacity of crowds.*
+* It is also inspired by an earlier project [Facebook Graffiti](http://www.joelsimon.net/facebook-graffiti.html) which demonstrated the creative capacity of crowds.*